MM-abdrabbou/thesis-scripts/README.md

 # thesis-scripts

-0 refers to data pre processing\n 1 referes to alignment, 2 refers to variant calling, 3 referes to vcf files merging, 4 referes to variant filteration and 5 referes to final analysis and plotting
+0 refers to data pre processing, 1 referes to alignment, 2 refers to variant calling, 3 referes to vcf files merging, 4 referes to variant filteration and 5 referes to final analysis and plotting